ipetkov/crane/docs/API.md

 file, and prepare a vendored directory which cargo can use for subsequent builds without needing network access.

+Each unique crate index will be vendored as its own subdirectory within the output of the derivation.
+A `config.toml` file will also be placed at the root of the output which will contain the necessary configurations to point cargo to the vendored directories (i.e. this configuration can be appended to the `.cargo/config.toml` definition of the project).

 #### Input attributes
 * `src`: a directory which includes a Cargo.lock file at its root.
 * `cargoLock`: a path to a Cargo.lock file